cleverNamesAreHard/Aetherhaven/readme.md

 Wanna help?
 Fork it and open a pull request when you're ready for review.
 Try to keep things clean and modular.
 No giant god-files, please.

-If you're adding a new system, try to keep function separated: ui where ui goes, utils where utils go, etc..
-If you're fixing a bug, you're a real one.
+If you're adding a new system, try to keep function separated: ui where ui goes, utils where utils go, etc.  If you're fixing a bug, you're a real one.

 I recommend you use **autopep8**.
 I will be going through and doing this myself soon on the whole repo.